Unim8trix/RazerBook/README.md

 ### Add hooks to initramfs

-Edit the configuration with `nvim /etc/mkinitcpio.conf` and add `i915` to the MODULES section.
+Edit the configuration with `nano /etc/mkinitcpio.conf` and add `i915` to the MODULES section.

 I use systemd init style, so add `sd-vconsole and sd-encrypt` to hooks between